husio/blog/content/post/error-handling/index.md

 ### `Causer` interface

-An inheritance is not a requirement to achieve the functionality provided by Python exceptions.
+Inheritance is not a requirement to achieve the functionality provided by Python exceptions.
 When considering an error it is enough if we are able to tell what was the cause of it.
 This is not possible with errors created using the standard library (`errors` or `fmt` packages).
 Instead of using the standard library, we must create our own error implementation.

-What is needed is an `Error` structure that implements [`error` interface](https://golang.org/pkg/builtin/#error) and a `Wrap` function that will take an error together with an additional description.
+What is needed is an `Error` structure that implements the [`error`](https://golang.org/pkg/builtin/#error) interface and a `Wrap` function that will take an error together with an additional description.

 ```go
 // Wrap returns an error that is having given error set as the cause.